gmforghieri/GoGreen-Application/README.md

 # About the project
 This project was part of my university curriculum, originally with a group of 7 from which only 4 members remained by the end of the course.
-Objective of the course was to build a software application helping people live more sustainable lifestyle.
+Objective of the course was to build a software application helping people live a more sustainable lifestyle.
 Students were thrown in the deep and had to develop the app completely by themselves from scratch with weekly progress reviews with teaching assistants.
 The course/project concluded with a final presentation and received a 10/10 grade.